 Robots in the Control Room represent the code that is written to automate things.
 You can import your robots into Control Room as zip files that follow the robot structure guidelines or use multiple version control integrations available.
 A robot can include more than one task, which can be assigned to process steps or used as Assistants.
 For example, you could create one robot that groups all the steps that work with one target system, for example, Excel or SAP.

 To run an unattended software robot in Control Room, you execute a Process.
-When creating a process, you will choose which process steps are executed, in which order, and by which runtime environment.
+When creating a process, you will choose which process steps are executed, in which order, and by which unattended worker.
 Processes can be scheduled and triggered either manually in the Control Room UI or via an API.
 Processes use the work item system, which allows scaling of workloads and robust exception handling.

 Work items are used in processes to enable efficient, scalable and robust processing.
 One work item commonly represents one thing that is processed by the robots from the business process perspective, e.g. an order, a customer or an invoice number.
 During the execution, each step can freely read and update the data contained in the work item and create output work items for the next step.
 For more information about work items and how to use them, please see the Work Items page.